 Note: Vitamin D can increase magnesium absorption.
 If there is no vitamin D deficiency, a preparation should be avoided.
 Otherwise there could be an excess of magnesium and the associated consequences.

-For example, the homeopathic remedy Phosphorus is popular because it has a calming and pain-relieving effect.
+For example, the homeopathic remedy Phosphorus is popular with mothers because it has a calming and pain-relieving effect.
 Pregnant and breastfeeding women should be careful with this drug, as it can also lead to cardiac arrhythmias, sleep disorders and restlessness.